'What the hell just happened?': Suaalii's secret rugby session that floored everyone who saw it

 While Rugby Australia was in the reckoning to sign Suaalii out of school, the schoolboy sensation ultimately turned down advances from then CEO Raelene Castle, director of rugby Scott Johnson and Wallabies coach Dave Rennie.

-Now, Suaalii is poised to switch codes and sign a multi-year $1.6 million deal to join Rugby Australia from 2025 through until at least the 2027 World Cup.
+On Saturday, Suaalii signed a multi-year $1.6 million deal to join Rugby Australia from October 2024 through until the 2027 World Cup.

 New Wallabies coach Eddie Jones, who was pivotal in luring Wendell Sailor, Lote Tuqiri and Mat Rogers to the code, batted away any questions regarding Suaalii at the 50th anniversary of the 1973 Australian Schoolboys lunch on Friday in Sydney.